 You can if you wish upgrade your cabin on the Orient-Express, your room at Ca’ Sagredo, and your flight.

-All bookings are subject to our full Club Rules, terms and conditions, and the full terms and conditions of Belmond Venice Simplon-Orient-Express and Ca’ Sagredo Hotel.
+All bookings are made subject to our full Club Rules, terms and conditions, and the full terms and conditions of Belmond Venice Simplon-Orient-Express and Ca’ Sagredo Hotel.
 Rates, itinerary, timing, route and availability may be subject to change without prior notice.